ebraekke/oci-powershell-utils/README.md

 }
 ```

 This object can be used for teardown.
-The teardown process is currently not implemented as a script.
+The destroy process is handled by `Remove_Port_Forwarding_Session_Full.ps1`.
-It is accessible as the cmdlet `Remove-OpuPortForwardingSessionFull` inside the module `oci-powershell-utils.psm1`.
 Pass the object returned by `New_Port_Forwarding_Sesssion_Full.ps1` as parameter `-BastionSessionDescription`.

 ## Requirements